gammasoft71/Examples_Qt/Qt.Widgets/README.md

 ### Qt Creator

-To build these projects, open each project.pro file with Qt Creator.
+To build these projects, open `Widgets.pro` file with Qt Creator.

 ### CMake

 To build this project, open "Terminal" and type following lines:

-Set "CMAKE_PREFIX_PATH" with Qt6 install path.
+Set `CMAKE_PREFIX_PATH` with Qt6 install path.

 #### Windows :